BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-27-what is the point of Meditation.md

 <img alt="pixel-art-meditation" src="/images/posts/meditation/Pixel Me Aang.gif" class="right-align pixelart">

 It will sadly not give you psychic powers and meet spiritual beings, that is not the purpose of meditation.
-We can meditate for a variety of reasons:
+The goal is to be mindful and aware.
+By doing so, we can get a variety of benefits to our well-being:

 1. Improves our **happiness** by decreasing our **stress, anxiety and depression.**
 2. Improves our **self control** by being able to **regulate our emotion and introspect on ourselves.**